ROSAF2/compose_playground/README.md

 ##### Previews
 These portions of UI can be isolated and previewed in android studio.
-To achieve this, we need to annotate the composable function with `@Preview` anotation which can take parameters, for example:
+To achieve this, we need to annotate the composable function with `@Preview` anotation which can also take parameters, for example:

 ```kotlin
 @Preview(showBackground = true)